Mohan171820/Consistify/README.md

 - Prevent duplicate practice entries for the same skill on the same day
 - Clean DTO-based API design
 - Automated Entity ↔ DTO mapping using MapStruct
+- Added the feature to add uel of youtube to calculate time spent to learn a skill using Youtube

 ---